 1943 - Chris Lawler was born in Liverpool.
-He joined the reds in October 1960 and struck 61 times in 549 reds appearances, helping us to win two League titles, an FA Cup, UEFA Cup and FA Charity Shield before moving to Portsmouth in October 1975.
+He signed pro terms on his seventeenth birthday and struck 61 times in 549 reds appearances, helping us to win two League titles, an FA Cup, UEFA Cup and FA Charity Shield before moving to Portsmouth in October 1975.
 He later returned to the club in the 1980’s as Reserve Team Manager.

 1984 - Forward Florent Sinama-Pongolle was born in Saint-Pierre on Réunion Island.
 He netted nine times in 66 reds games, joining Real Club Recreativo de Huelva for €4m in May 2007 after a loan spell.